United States Court of Appeals for the Ninth Circuit |

 The American Booksellers Foundation for Free Expression, Association of American Publishers, Directors Guild of America, Freedom to Read Foundation, International Periodical Distributors Association, Periodical and Book Association of America, Inc., Publishers Marketing Association, Video Software Dealers Association and General Media Communications, Inc. submit, on consent of the parties, this joint brief amicus curiae urging that this Court reverse the decision of the District Court below.

-INTERESTS AND CONCERNS
+INTERESTS AND

-OF THE AMICI
+OF THE

 Amici and their members (hereinafter "amici") publish, produce, direct, distribute, sell and loan books, magazines, videos, works of art, motion pictures, and printed materials of all types, including those that are scholarly, literary, artistic, scientific and entertaining.
 They are the essential intermediaries between the creators and the consumers of artistic and literary materials.
 Amici do not own what are commonly referred to as adult retail stores.
 Amici do, however, direct, distribute and sell mainstream materials that may include photographs or depictions of young adults engaged in sexual conduct.
 Moreover, amici direct, distribute and sell a wide range of provocative, controversial non-sexual material that is nevertheless potentially threatened by the misguided reasoning employed by the district court.
 Furthermore, defending controversial, or what some may consider to be distasteful or even abhorrent, speech is sometimes required in order to vindicate the core First Amendment principle of toleration for diverse viewpoints.
-Amici therefore have a significant interest in the resolution of the issues before the Court and a profound concern with the trial court’s misguided decision affirming the constitutionality of the federal Child Pornography Prevention Act of 1996 ("CPPA").
+Amici therefore have a significant interest in the resolution of the issues before the Court and a profound concern with the trial courts misguided decision affirming the constitutionality of the federal Child Pornography Prevention Act of 1996 ("CPPA").

 Sexual exploitation of children is illegal.
 Accordingly, visual images that are otherwise constitutionally-protected may properly be subject to criminal sanction if they involve minors.
 However, amici, who include mainstream providers of speech in a variety of forums and media, believe that the CPPA and the reasoning of the trial court in upholding it, results in an unconstitutional ban of speech that is protected by the First Amendment.